 The Company performs its annual impairment test on July 1 of each year.
 Each of the Company's advertising markets are components.
 The U.S. advertising markets are aggregated into a single reporting unit for purposes of the goodwill impairment test using the guidance in ASC 350-20-55.
-The Company also determined that within its Americas segment, Canada constitutes a separate reporting unit and each country in its International segment constitutes a separate reporting unit.
+The Company also determined that within its Americas segment, each country in its International segment constitutes a separate reporting unit.